aiidateam/aiida-core/docs/source/concepts/delete_export.rst

 This is just one of the many rules that must be considered when trying to manually edit a provenance database.
 The key message to remember is that AiiDA will not only delete or export the nodes explicitly targeted by the user, but will also include any other nodes that are needed for keeping a consistent provenance in the resulting database.

-**It is also worth noting that if you do successive exports of partial information, AiiDA will be able to reconstruct links that might have been broken when dividing the data for export.**
+It is also worth noting that if you do successive exports of partial information, AiiDA will be able to reconstruct links that might have been broken when dividing the data for export.
-**So if you first where to export the previous graph, and then you exported the next section of your full database:**
+So if you first where to export the previous graph, and then you exported the next section of your full database:

 .. _delexp_example01b:
 .. figure:: include/images/delexp_example01b.png

-**Then AiiDA will be able to automatically identfy the shared node** |D_2| **and connect both sections back together.**
+Then AiiDA will be able to automatically identfy the shared node |D_2| and connect both sections back together during the import process.
+For this kind of recognition it doesn't matter which subgraph was exported first.

 In the following section we will explain in more detail the criteria for including other nodes and the corresponding traversal rules.